 In May 2010, I started having partial small-bowel blockages, caused by adhesions from my surgery.
 From then till June 2011, I went to the hospital a dozen times.
 What was my level of pain on that chart with smiley faces?
 I said through clenched teeth: ”Give me drugs or shoot me.”

 I became Vomitina, throwing up with the force of a fire hose.
 I only wish I had used my superpowers for good.
 I could have visited an old boss and projectile vomited all over her office.
 Sometimes I’d fall asleep with my face partially in a pink basin, just in case.
 I went back to wearing diapers because of bowel incontinence.
 Some nights I just slept in the bathtub.
 When people asked how I was doing, I’d say, “I’m full of crap.”

 Doctors put me on a low-fiber, low-residue diet, which I called the American diet.
-They prescribed morphine and anti-emetic suppositories to give me relief before a friend or an ambulance took me to a hospital.
+They prescribed morphine and phenergan suppositories to give me relief before a friend or an ambulance could take me to a hospital.
 An ER doctor would then patiently explain that narcotics cause constipation.
 I would have to convince him that I hadn’t taken morphine in weeks; I had only just taken it a few hours ago.
 I want a T-shirt that reads, “I’m a cancer patient, not a drug addict.”
 (I also have an idea for a hospital T-shirt: “Yes, I want a warm blanket!
 Yes, I want a cup of ice!”)

 One time, I spent five hours in an ER.
 I put in another morphine suppository while lying on the floor.
 A friend called Moffitt, and a female fellow let me come over.
 I spent another 2½ hours vomiting in the lobby before a bed became available.
 By then, I was so dehydrated that it was nearly midnight before a nurse could start an IV.
 Other times, I’ve had IVs put in my foot or my jugular.